justincbagley/piranha/MAGNET-0.1.9/README.md

 If you use scripts from this repository as part of your published research, then I require you to cite the PIrANHA repository and/or MAGNET package as follows (also see DOI information below):

   Bagley, J.C.
-2017.
-PIrANHA.
+2019.
+PIrANHA v0.1.7.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA/.

   Bagley, J.C.
 2019.
 MAGNET v0.1.9.
 GitHub package, Available at: http://github.com/justincbagley/MAGNET.